One Putin move and behold: West's unity tightens overnight | Politics

 Especially, the stance within the 27-nation EU is a sea change that was achieved within a few ebbs and flows.
 “This is a watershed moment,” European Commission President Ursula von der Leyen said in the wake of Sunday's decision for the EU “to finance the purchase and delivery of weapons and other equipment to a country that is under attack.”
 This is the same European Union based on a post-World War II peace project that would only turn swords into plowshares to recreate a welfare continent of unprecedented riches.
 It was that same European Union that received the Nobel Peace Prize 10 years ago for what it could achieve without the use of weapons.
 It was also the same bloc that for years has vaunted the value of what it calls soft power — diplomacy, aid, cultural exchanges — instead of the raw power that comes through the barrel of a gun.
 All this change in barely a week.
 Now, Michel says: “There is no space for weakness and we need to show a firmness.”
 Nowhere has the change been more pronounced than in Germany, the EU's leading economic power but also a country that has been reluctant to invest heavily in military power, in large part because of its militaristic past which resulted in the horror of World War II.

-Germany has faced persistent criticism over recent years for failing to meet a NATO target of spending 2 per cent of gross domestic product on defense.
-On Sunday, though, Chancellor Olaf Scholz announced that Germany would commit 100 billion euros (USD 113 billion) to a special fund for its armed forces and raise defense spending above 2 per cent “from now on, year for year.”
+Germany has faced persistent criticism over recent years for failing to meet a NATO target of spending 2% of gross domestic product on defense.
+On Sunday, though, Chancellor Olaf Scholz announced that Germany would commit 100 billion euros ($113 billion) to a special fund for its armed forces and raise defense spending above 2% “from now on, year for year.”
 Scholz also has done an about-face on Germany's refusal to export weapons to conflict zones, pledging to send anti-tank weapons and surface-to-air missiles to Ukraine.

-“If our world is different, then our policy must be different as well,” Foreign Minister Annalena Baerbock said.
-The policy U-turn was executed by a government led by center-left Social Democrats sometimes criticised as being soft on Russia and a Green party that has a pacifist heritage.

 It might still be early days in the war though and tougher moments might lie ahead with even bigger decisions to make, especially since Putin and his circle have had time for many years to prepare for any eventuality.